History of Ipswich Town F.C.: Robson and Europe: 1969–82

 Bobby Robson's appointment followed a chance encounter with Ipswich director Murray Sangster while scouting at Portman Road for Chelsea manager Dave Sexton.
-Robson had some experience of management from his time at Fulham, although he had been sacked after failing to avoid relegation from Division Two.
+Robson had some experience of management from his time at Fulham, although he had been sacked after failing to avoid relegation from the Second Division.
 Robson's sides finished 18th and 19th in his first two seasons at Ipswich, but he kept the team in the top division, before finding greater success.
 Robson led the club to fourth place in the First Division and success in the Texaco Cup, beating local rivals Norwich City 4–2, in the 1972–73 season.

 The fourth-place finish meant Ipswich qualified for the 1973–74 UEFA Cup.
 In the first round, they were drawn against six-time European champions Real Madrid.
 Following a 1–0 victory at Portman Road, Ipswich needed to defend their slim lead.
 Ipswich captain Mick Mills was reported in the Spanish press suggesting that "El Real no es invincible" ("Real are not invincible") and a 0–0 draw at the Bernabéu secured Ipswich's shock passage into the second round.
-The club fell at the quarter final stage but fourth place in the league enabled Ipswich to return to the tournament in the following season.
+The club fell at the quarter-final stage but fourth place in the league enabled Ipswich to return to the tournament in the following season.